jupyterlite/jupyterlite/docs/howto/configure/advanced/offline.md

 and JS APIs are still changing frequently on both sides of the dependency.
 ```

-## Configure Mathjax

-By default Mathjax is fetched from a CDN.

-To retrieve the static asssets at built time and serve them alongside the main website
-assets, make sure to install `jupyterlite-core` with
-`pip install jupyterlite-core[mathjax]`.

 ## Configure the piplite wheels

 By default calling `%pip install` or `piplite.install()` downloads and installs packages